zuozhenggh/learning-library/workshops/OCVS/MigratingOnPremtoOCI.md

     ![](./images/Lab300/300_20.png " ")

-- Login to the VM with the password 'ubuntu'.
+- Login to the VM with the password 'oscommerce'.
 Then, open Firefox and enter **localhost/catalog/index.php** and check for the oscommerce index page.

      ![](./images/Lab300/300_13.png " ")